Next Generation Air Transportation System: ADS-B Out

 With ADS-B Out, surveillance coverage increases because ground stations can be placed where obstructions or physical limitations don't allow radar.
-Future intended time and position of aircraft will be more accurate for optimal flight and traffic flow.
+Future intended time and position of aircraft are more accurate for optimal flight and traffic flow.
 Airlines that fly routes over the Gulf of Mexico or offshore routes without radar coverage can use ADS-B to follow more-efficient routes and be diverted less often due to weather.

-At the nation's busiest airports, ADS-B Out is part of Airport Surface Detection Equipment–Model X at 35 sites and Airport Surface Surveillance Capability, which operates at eight sites with one more location planned.
+At the nation's busiest airports, ADS-B Out is part of Airport Surface Detection Equipment–Model X at 35 sites and Airport Surface Surveillance Capability at nine sites.
 Controllers can track the surface movement of aircraft and airport ground vehicles, which helps reduce the risk of taxiway conflicts and runway incursions.
+A software enhancement for these two capabilities called Airport Taxi Arrival Prediction was added to warn air traffic controllers when pilots are lined up to land on a taxiway instead of their assigned runway.
+To further expand surface surveillance using ADS-B Out, 18 airports without either of these systems are getting the Surface Awareness Initiative system.

 Another ground-based surveillance system that uses ADS-B is Wide Area Multilateration (WAM), which can be installed in locations where radar is limited or can't be used.
 It operates at many airports in the Colorado mountains; Juneau, Alaska; Charlotte, N.C.; and Southern California Terminal Radar Approach Control facility.
 Additional WAM services are planned for the Atlanta and New York metropolitan areas.

 Because of the more frequent position update and coverage in areas without radar, ADS-B Out helps in performing life-saving search and rescue missions.